The political life of the last secular state of North Africa

 Tank of Libyan government troops, destroyed as a result of airstrike by NATO forces.
 Photo: Finbarr O'Reilly / Reuters

-Therefore, the most serious threat is the buildup of the military potential of the West on the approaches to the region.
+Therefore, the most serious threat is the buildup of the military potential of the West at the approaches to the region.
 In particular, the proposed creation of new NATO bases in southern Europe.
-Against what, mass protests took place last year in Algeria, including with the participation of trade unions and parties of constructive secular opposition.
-Without the help of NATO aircraft, the "rebels" would not have been able to overthrow the Jamahiriya system in neighboring Libya.
-The situation in this country, that it has returned to the state of inter-tribal medieval feuds, is shown by thousands of Libyan refugees who have rushed to Algeria.
-In the near future there should be a large-scale meeting with the participation of various political forces of Libya, dedicated to the settlement in this country.
-But in the social policy of the Algerian government from time to time certain changes also occur.
-In particular, the Ministry of Labor suddenly prepared a draft reform of the labor code, in many ways as if written off from the IMF instructions, despite the seemingly outlined independence of the country from international financial institutions.
-Among other things, the new code is supposed to allow child labor with 6 years.
-In response to this, the General Confederation of Labor (CGT) of Algeria threatened mass mobilization of employees, and the government promised to revise the project.
-Despite the rather harsh nature of state power, which won the civil war and did not allow the recent “color revolutions” in Algeria, the trade unions here are quite powerful, and their opinions are heeded.
-Thus, relatively recently organized employees have abolished the article of the constitution, which was adopted at the time by the insistence of international financial organizations and limits the increase in the minimum wage.
-As a result of the mobilization of workers in Algeria, 80 managed to defend thousands of jobs in the public sector.
+Against which, in Algeria last year, mass protests took place, including with the participation of trade unions and parties of the constructive secular opposition.
+Without help aviation NATO "rebels" would not have been able to overthrow the Jamahiriya system in neighboring Libya.
+Thousands of Libyan refugees who poured into Algeria testify to the situation in this country, that it has returned to a state of intertribal medieval strife.
+In the near future there should be held a large-scale meeting with the participation of various political forces of Libya, dedicated to the settlement in this country.
+But in the social policy of the Algerian government, certain changes also occur from time to time.
+In particular, the Ministry of Labor suddenly prepared a draft reform of the labor code, largely as if written off from IMF instructions, despite the country's apparent independence from international financial institutions.
+Among other things, under the new code it is supposed to allow child labor from 6 years.
+In response, the General Confederation of Labor (CGT) of Algeria threatened mass mobilization of wage earners, and the government promised to revise the draft.
+Despite the rather tough nature of state power, which won the civil war and did not allow the recent "color revolutions" in Algeria, the trade unions here are quite powerful, and they listen to their opinion.
+So, relatively recently organized hired workers have achieved the abolition of an article of the constitution, adopted at the time at the insistence of international financial organizations and limiting the increase in the minimum wage.
+As a result of the mobilization of workers in Algeria, it was possible to defend 80 thousand jobs in the public sector.

 In this environment, it is considered that the national sovereignty of Algeria is closely related to the social rights of its people.
 Somewhat unusual for Europeans, it may seem that the government of a country where checkpoints and machine gun towers are everywhere can listen to the views of trade unionists or speaking on behalf of party workers.
 But in the East, a special relationship to the social contract.
 Perhaps, if the intense canvas of social relations breaks, the consequences can be quite radical.